 Turkey citizenship by investment

-The Turkish citizenship by investment program offers a variety of appealing investment options for those seeking to obtain citizenship.
+The Turkish citizenship by investment program offers a variety of appealing option to invest in Turkey to obtain citizenship.
 Let’s take a closer look at the various investment opportunities:

-- Job creation: Create full-time employment for at least 50 individuals, as outlined by the Ministry of Family, Labor, and Social Services.
+- Job creation: Create full-time employment for at least 50 individuals

 Many foreign investors prefer the real estate route for Turkish citizenship because it allows them to acquire a second home or vacation property while obtaining a Turkish passport in just a few months.
 The program is particularly attractive for those looking to retire in Turkey.